Cuckoo clock: Designer cuckoo clocks

 Designer cuckoo clock by Pascal Tarabay, 2005.
 It replicates the outline of the traditional Jagdstück ("hunt piece").
 Diamantini & Domeniconi, Italy.

 The early 21st century has seen a revitalization of the iconic timepiece with designs, materials, technologies, shapes and colours never seen before in cuckoo clock manufacturing.
 These pieces are distinguished by its functional and minimalist aesthetic.

 Although simplified designs with simple, clear lines had already been produced in the 20th century, the boom of designer cuckoo clocks was initiated in the 2000s (the first examples dating back to the 1990s), particularly in Italy, Germany and Japan.

 There are a wide variety of models, many of them avant-garde creations made of different materials and geometric shapes, such as rhombuses, squares, cubes, circles, rectangles, etc. Without carving, these clocks are usually flat and smooth.
 Some are painted in a single colour while others are polychromes with abstract or figurative paintings, others include text and phrases, etc. About the clockwork, there are quartz, mechanical and sometimes, digital.

 Museums

-In Europe, museums that display collections are the Cuckooland Museum in the UK with more than 700 clocks, the Deutsches Uhrenmuseum and Dorf- und Uhrenmuseum Gütenbach in Germany.
+In Europe, the Irish Museum of Time houses the world's largest public exhibition of cuckoo clocks, with over 400 pieces on display, the collection comes from the defunct Cuckooland Museum.
+The Deutsches Uhrenmuseum, Junghans Terrassenbau Museum, Kloster Museum St. Märgen and Dorf- und Uhrenmuseum Gütenbach, the four of them in the Black Forest, have both cuckoo clocks and some other type of Black Forest timepieces on display.

 The James J. Fiorentino Museum has one of the biggest collections in the United States.
 Located in Minneapolis, Minnesota.
 It contains more than 300 cuckoo clocks.